Maciej Mysiak

-Maciej Mysiak (born 4 February 1984 in Radziszewo) is a Polish professional footballer who plays as a defender for Unia Janikowo.
+Maciej Mysiak (born 4 February 1984) is a Polish footballer who plays as a defender.
+He is currently the player-manager of Klasa B club MKS Unia Janikowo.

 Career

-Club

 He used to play in such a teams like Wisła Kraków, GKS Katowice (on loan), Lechia Gdańsk (on loan) and Unia Janikowo (on loan).

-In the Summer 2007, he was sold to Unia Janikowo.
+In the Summer 2007, he was transferred to Unia Janikowo.

 In June 2009, he moved to Pogoń Szczecin.

-In January 2011, he joined GKS Bełchatów on two and a half year contract.
+In January 2011, he joined GKS Bełchatów on a two-and-a-half-year contract.